Kalimba (singer): Career

 Kalimba was born in Mexico City to Afro-Cuban parents.
 He and his sister M'balia were both given traditional African names.
 His parents, especially his father, were involved in music and theatre.

 Kalimba began his career at the age of three.
 He and his sister M'balia Marichal began performing in theatre and on television.
 Kalimba appeared on shows such as Chiquilladas and Chispas de chocolate (in which he shared credit with his sister and his father).
 At the same time he participated in the telenovela Carrusel de las Américas.

 In 1993, Kalimba joined La Onda Vaselina as part of the Mexican pop group OV7, participating in the album La Banda Rock.
 After leaving the group in 1996, he returned to dubbing with work in films such as Disney's The Lion King where he sang as the voice of Simba for the song I Just Can't Wait to Be King (Yo Quisiera Ya Ser El Rey), and James and the Giant Peach.
-He voiced Takashi in the Latin Spanish dub of Akira, as well as the eponymous character in Chicken Little.
-Other works include the voice of Kit Cloudkicker in TaleSpin, the voice of Arnold in Hey Arnold!, the voice of Lucky in 101 Dalmatians: The Series and the telenovela "Carrusel de las Américas".
+He voiced in the Latin Spanish dub of Akira, as well as the eponymous character in Chicken Little and Kitarō in GeGeGe no Kitarō.
+Other works include the voice of Kit Cloudkicker in TaleSpin, the voice of Arnold in Hey Arnold!, the voice of Lucky in 101 Dalmatians: The Series, Alan Parrish (kid) in the Original latin american dub of Jumanji, and the telenovela "Carrusel de las Américas".

 Kalimba is also known for his acting, appearing in Héroes verdaderos (2010), Broken Sky (2006) and Chispas de chocolate (1986).